Skip to content

 New Snow Density

 The namelist setting HN_DENSITY_PARAMETERIZATION controls the density of new snow.
 Most of the schemes available here include a term for wind speed in the density parameterization.
 As can be seen in the figure below however, there are large differences between the parameterizations.
-It is also relevant to note that some parameterizations are based on field data that did not include periods of high wind, and as a consequence these parameterizations have a hard upper limit hardcoded in SNOWPACK (often 250 kg/m3 of 350 kg/m3).
+It is also relevant to note that some parameterizations are based on field data that did not include periods of high wind, and as a consequence these parameterizations have a hard upper limit hardcoded in SNOWPACK.
+The schemes LEHNING_OLD/NEW, BELLAIRE, ZWART, JORDY, PAHAUT and NIED are capped at 250 kg/m3, while VANKAMPENHOUT and KRAMPE have a limit of 450 kg/m3 for new snow.

 New snow density parameterizations Fig 2: A few selected new snow density parameterizations available in SNOWPACK.
 Red dotted lines indicate the measurement data the parameterization was based upon (if known).